 So I went back to the drawing board.
 I researched alternate diets.

 One of the diets that I had heard wonderful things about was the GAPS diet.
 I purchased the book and very much enjoyed the theory behind it.
 I then started the GAPS diet…with nutrient dense foods that consisted of soups, meats, vegetables, fruit, eggs, and nuts.
 I felt better at first.
 Increased muscle tone, energy and felt more “clear.”
 But after a few months, I continued to have digestive issues.
+(Please note: I could not find a GAPS practitioner in Chicago at the time, and thus, only went by the book and didn’t modify the diet properly.)

 Again, my results were not so great.
 I was tired, bloated, and lost too much weight.
 I was down to a BMI of <17!
 I started breaking out more and then retested my TPO antibodies in three months.
 They doubled from the 300’s to the 600’s….I was devastated.
 I had been trying so hard.
 I almost gave up.
 But I didn’t.